Word of Wisdom (Latter Day Saints): Tea and coffee

+A non-Mormon 1915 temperance movement cartoon, illustrating the concept of hot drinks as a gateway to worse vice.

 The LDS Church prohibits tea and coffee, as interpreted from the mention of "hot drinks" in the scripture; it teaches that it does not matter whether or not the drinks are hot.
 It has not taken a clear position on decaffeinated tea or coffee.

 There is generally thought to be no prohibition against drinking herbal tea, coffee substitutes such as Pero and Postum, hot chocolate, malt drinks such as Ovaltine and Milo, mate, or hot water.

 Definition of the term "hot drinks"

 "Hot drinks" is clarified for the LDS Church handbook:The only official interpretation of "hot drinks" (D&C 89:9) in the Word of Wisdom is the statement made by early Church leaders that the term "hot drinks" means tea and coffee.In 1842, Smith's brother Hyrum, who was the Assistant President of the Church and its presiding patriarch, provided an interpretation of the Word of Wisdom's proscription of "hot drinks":

 And again "hot drinks are not for the body, or belly;" there are many who wonder what this can mean; whether it refers to tea, or coffee, or not.
 I say it does refer to tea, and coffee.

 According to a book written by LDS missionary and hymnographer Joel H. Johnson in 1881, Joseph Smith shared Hyrum's interpretation:

 I understand that some of the people are excusing themselves in using tea and coffee, because the Lord only said "hot drinks" in the revelation of the Word of Wisdom ....
 Tea and coffee ... are what the Lord meant when He said "hot drinks".